opentelekomcloud-docs/object-storage-service/api-ref/source/apis/operations_on_objects/configuring_worm_retention_for_an_object.rst

 This operation configures or updates the retention period for objects uploaded to a bucket with WORM enabled.

--  When you upload an object, if you do not configure a protection period or apply the default bucket-level protection rule to the object, you can perform this operation to configure a protection period for the object.
+-  If you do not configure a retention period or apply the default bucket-level protection rule to the object when you upload an object, you can perform this operation to configure a retention period for the object.
--  When you upload an object, if you configure a protection period or apply the default bucket-level protection rule to the object, you can perform this operation to prolong the protection period for the object.
+-  If you already configure a retention period or apply the default bucket-level protection rule to the object when you upload an object, you can perform this operation to prolong the retention period for the object.
--  The protection period of an object can only be modified, but not deleted.
+-  The retention period of an object can only be modified, but not deleted.

    .. note::

-      To configure or update the protection period of an object, you must have the PutObjectRetention permission.
+      To configure or update the retention period of an object, you must have the PutObjectRetention permission.

 Versioning
 ----------